cockroachdb/docs/_includes/v22.2/start-in-docker/mac-linux-steps-single-node.md

     The following command starts a single-node cluster that:

     - Stores its data in the `roach-single` volume on the Docker host, which is mounted on the `/cockroach/cockroach-data` directory within the container.
-    - If the `/cockroach/cockroach-data` within the container is empty, the specified database, user, and password are created automatically.
+    - If the `/cockroach/cockroach-data` directory within the container is empty, creates the specified database, user, and password automatically.
       {{site.data.alerts.callout_success}}
       Instead of specifying each value directly by using the `-e` or `--env` flag, you can store them in a file on the Docker host.
 Use one key-value pair per line and set the `--env-file` flag to the file's path.
       {{site.data.alerts.end}}